assctechnion/-HumpbackWhaleIdentification/README.md

 <img src="https://github.com/assctechnion/-HumpbackWhaleIdentification/blob/master/Documents/badSegExample.jpg" width="600"/>
 <img src="https://github.com/assctechnion/-HumpbackWhaleIdentification/blob/master/Documents/badSegExample2.jpg" width="600"/>

+*note:* Is the last result really unusefull? maybe the important features are included and haven't been masked. most of the segmentaion output looks like that.

 *note:* We understand(!) that segmenting an image before pushing it into an object detection CNN could be theoreticly non contributory.
 Yet we believe that due to the very few amount of images for each class it may help (worth a try).